PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 ## The Fourth Requirement: Dictionary Add Entry Already Exists

-What happens if we try to add an entry that already exists in the dictionary?
-There could be many ways to handle this situation, such as overwriting or raising an error.
-Here, we raises an error if the entry already exists.
+What happens if we try to add an entry that already exists?
+There are many ways to handle this - overwriting or raising an error.
+Here, we'll raise an error if the entry already exists.

 ### Write the Test First